AECIOJ/easyPage/README.md

 # easyPage
-A easy Framework for building easy applications using javascript or php code.
+A friendly Framework for building easy applications using javascript or php code.